jamancio/the-deterministic-structure-of-local-prime-distribution/README.md

 | **6, 12, 18, 24**               | **Semi-Clean**   | 2, 3              | **~3.5%**    | The "Halo" (Loss of 5-shielding) |
 | **2, 8, 22, 28**                | **Deeply Messy** | 2                 | **~33.1%**   | High Turbulence                  |

-This data proves that the **1.45%** constant derived at Mod 6 is the weighted average of the "Super-Clean" and "Semi-Clean" bands.
+This data proves that the **1.45%** constant derived at Mod 6 is the weighted average of the "Super-Clean" and "Semi-Clean" bands. _The bias observed in the 'Clean Channel' is a deterministic structural property of Primorial geometry, distinct from the probabilistic anomalies associated with hypothetical Landau-Siegel zeros._

 ### 6.2.
 Fractal Smoothing (The Vacuum Effect)